 To reach this area by train, plan to take one of the many international connections to Birg or Visp, which is south of Zurich or southeast of Bern.
 From Birg or Visp, transfer to the Post Bus heading to Saas-Fee.
 This bus will make numerous stops along the way in Saas-Grund and in Saas-Fee.

-Overall, Saas-Fee is the 10th most popular snowboard & freeride destination of all 80 snowboarding resorts in Switzerland.
-Several of the better snowboarding resorts are nearby Saas-Fee including Saas-Grund and Saas-Almagell.
+Overall, Saas-Fee is the 12th most popular snowboard & freeride destination of all 81 snowboarding resorts in Switzerland.